cavo789/blog/blog/2024/10/18/docker-joomla-part-2/index.md

 As you can see, I've actually four projects: my current blog (running on Docker too) and the three Joomla projects.

-If you look at the **CPU (%)**, you can see that the projects are almost asleep.
+If you look at the **CPU (%)** column, you can see that the projects are almost asleep.
 And this is normal: once the web page has been displayed, Joomla and MySQL don't requires CPU anymore.
 The page is displayed so they are sleeping.

-We can see top left on my image that Docker is eating 3.30% of my CPU; nothing thus.

 For the memory, I've allocated max.
 20GB to WSL/Docker and right now, my fourth project (my blog too) are eating 3.3 GB.
 I can thus start a lot more projects.